absahir/D.E.G.A._StockScreener/README.md

 <img src ="Pictures/twitter_stock_influencers.jpg" alt="twitter" width="300"/>

-The data from the Project was fetched from the twitter API.
+The data was fetched from the twitter API.
 It compiled of tweets from 100 different people, finance gurus and influencers.
 We fetched the data from 4 sets of 25.
 The data is from Feb 8 to 13th.
 200 tweets are being fetched per person a total of 20,000 tweets.

 The financial data on the other hand was fetched from yfinance.
 The information being fetched from each ticker is the Open, High, Low, Close, Adj Close and Volume.

-## 4. Link to our code.
+## 4. Link to the code.

 * [Notebook of the code](DEGA.ipynb)
 * [DEGA tool- a tool to save tweets](DEGA_TOOL.ipynb)